Mike Squires (musician): Couch Riffs (2018–present)

 The Couch Riffs Podcast is hosted by musician Mike Squires and features a variety of musical guests of all backgrounds and styles.
 Squires and the guests converse on his living room couch (sometimes on location) then perform a "first take only" version of a song of their choice.
-Guests have included Duff Mckagan, Ryan Roxie, Vivian Campbell, Alex Skolnick, Joe Reineke, Buck Cherry, Walking Papers, Eric Howk, Nabil Ayers and Jared James Nichols.
+Guests have included Duff Mckagan, Ryan Roxie, Vivian Campbell, Alex Skolnick, Joe Reineke, Buckcherry, Walking Papers, Eric Howk, Nabil Ayers and Jared James Nichols.
 The podcast is found on all podcasting providers and live performances on YouTube and social media channels.

 On August 21, 2020 Couch Riffs released a video of Rod Stewart's "Young Turks" featuring Alice In Chains’ William DuVall (vocals), The Killers’ Ronnie Vannucci (drums), Afghan Whigs’ Jon Skibic (guitar), The Shins’ Mark Watrous (keys), Dragged Under’s Ryan “Fluff” Bruce (guitar) and Mike Squires on bass.
 Metal Insider named it one of the top 5 videos of quarantine.